 Edit: Moved pics to a floating Div to make this post easier to read.
+EDIT again: turned off inline related posts for this post because they were again breaking this post and making it harder to read – sorry!

 Today I’m reviewing my Fairyland Celine Minifee in Normal Skin with Default Faceup from Fairyland.